The Best RN-to-MSN Programs (No BSN Required) of 2025

 How Online RN-to-MSN Programs Work

-A growing number of RN-to-MSN programs have online options.
-Depending on your circumstances and needs there are advantages and disadvantages to online courses.
+A growing number of RN-to-MSN programs offer online options.
+Depending on your circumstances and needs, there are advantages and disadvantages to online courses.

-Some online ADN-to-MSN programs require you to be physically present for onboarding or have in-person components for classes, while others offer coursework entirely online.
+Some online RN-to-MSN programs require you to be physically present for onboarding, practicums, or other components of the program, while others offer coursework entirely online.
+Programs also set technology requirements for distance learners.

-Applying to an RN-to-MSN program is the first step in taking your career to the next level and earning your master’s.
-Admission requirements may vary depending on the school.
-Make sure you are aware of the criteria for the program.
-Below are common materials:
+Applying to an RN-to-MSN program is the first step in taking your career to the next level and earning a master’s degree.
+Admission requirements vary depending on the school, but most programs require the following:

 • ADN from an accredited institution (bachelor’s degrees in non-nursing fields are sometimes acceptable)